 - It wasn’t until the 16th century that the Spanish, Portuguese, Dutch, English, and French voyages came into the picture.

-- By the 18th century, exploration of the Pacific Ocean and its several tropical islands was dominated by the British and the French – predominantly John Byron, Samuel Wallis, Philip Carteret, and James Cook – all of whom discovered and settled islands such as Tahiti, Pitcairn Island, Samoa, New Guinea, and many others.
+- By the 18th century, exploration of the Pacific Ocean and its many tropical islands was dominated by the British and the French, predominantly John Byron, Samuel Wallis, Philip Carteret, and James Cook, all of whom discovered and settled islands such as Tahiti, Pitcairn Island, Samoa, New Guinea, amongst others.

 - The height of European exploration of the Pacific involved Captain James Cook during the second half of the 1700s.